 Features / Specifications

-One of the best things about the Samick Sage is that it has such a wide range of draw weights.
+One of the best things about this recurve is that it has such a wide range of draw weights.
 You can select from 25 to 60 pounds.
 Generally speaking, lower is better for beginners because it's easier to hold the bowstring drawn while practicing aim and form.
 However, if you want to go bowhunting, most states require at least 40 pounds of draw weight, so keep that in mind.

 Regardless of what you choose, you can upgrade the limbs at a later date since the Sage is a takedown recurve.